 Idaho Power has more than 4,800 miles of high-voltage transmission lines across its service area.
 Transmission lines move electricity more efficiently than lower voltage distribution lines, which deliver power directly to customers.
 Our transmission lines are typically 138,000, 230,000, or 345,000 volts.

-Our planning engineers monitor customer growth and how much energy is needed.
-They often work with community advisory groups to create plans for providing reliable service.
+Our planning engineers monitor customer growth and how much energy those customers need.
+They work with community advisory groups to develop plans to ensure reliable service.
 These plans include recommendations for where to build facilities like power lines and substations.
 We invite you to take part in these plans.

 Learn how we plan for growth.

 Idaho Power provides transmission services on a non-discriminatory basis under its Federal Energy Regulatory Commission (FERC)-approved open access transmission tariff, or OATT.

 When there’s space available on a transmission line, we can transmit electricity for other companies.
 Transmission space on Idaho Power’s system may be requested only over Idaho Power’s Open Access Same-Time Information System (OASIS).
 Idaho Power’s OASIS site provides additional information about transmission services, including information about Available Transfer Capability, Idaho Power’s OATT and associated rules, standards and business practices, and Idaho Power’s implementation of FERC’s Standards of Conduct.
 All requests for transmission service must be made on OASIS.

 Does Idaho Power Install Power Lines Underground?

 Idaho Power usually installs transmission lines above ground (also called overhead lines).
 This is typically the most cost-effective method for customers.

 Installing power lines underground is usually much more expensive.